The coldest months of the year bring beautiful scenery to Fukushima prefecture.

 Japanese convenience stores and vending machines are spread out in remote rural areas.

-It’s always safer to bring snacks and drinks with you, particularly if you are traveling with children.
+It is always safer to bring snacks and drinks with you, particularly if you are traveling with children.

-If you would like to know where to go for pit stops, roadside stations, known in Japanese as “michi no eki” (道の駅) usually have local specialty foods and souvenirs.
+If you would like to know where to go for pit stops, roadside stations, known in Japanese as 'Michi no eki' (道の駅) usually have local specialty foods and souvenirs.

 Prepare for the Unexpected—and the Beautiful